 You can find the full report and recommendations below:

-Young people want to keep working with Dudley Council.
-Most said they’d like a SEND Forum where they can meet regularly and share ideas.
-Others liked the idea of visiting schools or care homes to talk.
+Young people said they want to keep working with Dudley Council.
+Most said they would like a way for young people with SEND to meet and share ideas.
+Others liked the idea of being visited at school or in care homes to talk and share ideas.

 The Council has been asked to: